Hidden Costs of Dental Tourism What Most Patients Don’t Factor In (2026 Guide)

 Clinic Warranties

 Covers labor and clinical success.
-Most require you to fly back to the original clinic at your own expense for any repairs.
+Most require you to fly back to the original clinic at your own expense for any repairs — meaning warranty travel cost may exceed the repair cost itself.

 Manufacturer Warranties

-Covers the component itself (the screw/abutment).
-Only valid if the clinic uses top-tier global brands.
+Covers the component itself (the titanium post and abutment).
+Only valid if the clinic uses top-tier global brands — always verify before committing.

 The Brand Factor

-Always request an Implant Passport.
-This document lists the exact serial numbers and brands used, allowing any dentist globally to service your hardware.
+Always request an Implant Passport — a document listing the exact serial numbers and brands used, allowing any dentist globally to service your hardware.
+Learn more in our full implant brands guide.

 Regional Decision Factors